troven/cargo/README.md

 #### Single Templates

-Single template files are prefixed with a `_` underscore.
+Single template files are prefixed with an `_` underscore.

 When the template is evaluated, the output file is copied without the prefix.